bindatype/scheduler_DES/README.md

 A project to replay a High Performance Computer's job history but allowing for varying the number of partitions or nodes within a partition.
 The result can be used to make informed estimates for how changes to a cluster's inventory of nodes may impact the amount of time jobs spend waiting to dequeue.

+## Introduction
+Suppose you have a 40-node or 500-node SLURM cluster (the actual number of nodes doesn't matter) that you have been operating for some amount of time, say one year, and you want to investigate how adding 10 or 20 more nodes might relieve job pressure and shorten wait times.
-For example, one might ask how adding 5 more GPU nodes might relieve job pressure, what is the effect interactive allocations are having on job throughput, or if timelimits are reasonable, all based on actual historical job data collected from SLURM's sacct command.
+Additionally, one might inquire as to what is the effect interactive allocations are having on job throughput or if timelimits are reasonable; all based on actual historical job data collected from SLURM's sacct command.

 ## Getting Started: Setting up a conda env
+To get started using scheduler_DES make sure you have set up and environment with the following packages:
 ```
 conda create --name scheduler_DES -y
 conda activate scheduler_DES